motou/magento2-store-locator-stockists-extension/README.md

 * If you installed it manually:

-	- remove the folder app/code/Storelocator/Stockists;
+	- remove the folder app/code/Limesharp/Stockists;
-	- drop the tables storelocator_stockists_stores (drop table storelocator_stockists_stores);
+	- drop the tables limesharp_stockists_stores (drop table limesharp_stockists_stores);
 	- remove the config settings.
-DELETE FROM core_config_data WHERE path LIKE 'storelocator_stockists/%'
+DELETE FROM core_config_data WHERE path LIKE 'limesharp_stockists/%'
-	- remove the module Storelocator_Stockists from app/etc/config.php
+	- remove the module Limesharp_Stockists from app/etc/config.php
-	- remove the module Storelocator_Stockists from table setup_module: DELETE FROM setup_module WHERE module='Storelocator_Stockists'
+	- remove the module Limesharp_Stockists from table setup_module: DELETE FROM setup_module WHERE module='Limesharp_Stockists'

 * If you installed it via composer:

-	- run this in console: php bin/magento module:uninstall -r Storelocator_Stockists.
+	- run this in console: php bin/magento module:uninstall -r Limesharp_Stockists.